ccelikanil/mapxtractor/README.md

 The author is **not responsible for misuse** or any damage caused by this tool.
 Always obtain proper authorization before testing any system.

+## ⭐ Contributing

+Pull requests and improvements are welcome.
+Feel free to open an issue for bugs, ideas, or feature requests.

+Before submitting a pull request:
+- Ensure your code follows the existing style
+- Keep changes focused and well-documented
+- Test your changes against real targets (with authorization)

+All contributions that improve stability, performance, or detection logic are appreciated.